-What’s the Difference?
+Game-Based Learning vs. Gamification: What’s the Difference?

 Last Spring, just before my first day at Legends of Learning, a friend asked me what exactly we do.
-Ill-versed in edtech buzzwords, I did my best to explain, and he said, “Oh, so you do gamification.
+Ill-versed in EdTech buzzwords, I did my best to explain, and he said, “Oh, so you do gamification.
 We talk about it all the time in education consulting.”

-To my uninitiated mind, “gamification” was a pithy explanation, and I wondered why the term had never come up in previous conversations with the Legends team.
+To my uninitiated mind, “gamification” was a concise explanation, and I wondered why the term had never come up in previous conversations with the Legends team.
 It turns out, gamification isn’t what we do.

 Gamification in Education: What it Looks Like

-To show an example of gamified learning, let’s turn to our friends at Classcraft.
-I met these folks at ISTE 2017 in San Antonio, and they’re great — they even wrote a blog about us!
-Classcraft defines the principle of gamification as “applying game principles to non-game situations.”
+Let’s turn to our friends at Classcraft to show an example of gamified learning.
+I met them at ISTE 2017 in San Antonio, and they’re great — they even wrote a blog about us!

 Basically, Classcraft is an experience, and it works like this: